LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: LGGNet for BCI

-In this section, two types of local-global-graph representations are constructed based on neuroscience findings \cite{POWER2011665}\cite{KOBER2008998}\cite{doi:10.1111/psyp.13028}, namely general graph $\mathcal{G}_{g}$ and affective graph $\mathcal{G}_{a}$.
-Let $\textit{\textbf{X}}$ denote the EEG input sample array. $\textit{\textbf{X}} = \left [ \textit{\textbf{X}}_{1}, \cdots , \textit{\textbf{X}}_{n} \right ], \textit{\textbf{X}}_{n} \in \mathbb{R}^{c \times l}$, where $n$ is the number of EEG samples, $c$ is the number of channels, and $l$ is the length of each sample.
-For one EEG sample $\textit{\textbf{X}}_{i}=[\textit{\textbf{x}}_{1}, \textit{\textbf{x}}_{2}, \cdots , \textit{\textbf{x}}_{j}]^{T}, \textit{\textbf{x}}_{j} \in \mathbb{R}^{1 \times l}, j \in (1,2, \cdots, c)$, each electrode is regarded as one node in the EEG graph, and the EEG signal of each electrode $\textit{\textbf{x}}_{j}$ is regarded as the attribute of the $j$-th node.
+In this section, three types of local-global-graph representations are constructed based on neuroscience findings \cite{POWER2011665, KOBER2008998, doi:10.1111/psyp.13028}, namely general local-global graph $\mathcal{G}_{g}$, frontal local-global graph $\mathcal{G}_{f}$, and hemisphere local-global graph $\mathcal{G}_{h}$.
+Given $\textit{\textbf{Z}}_{fuse} \in \mathbb{R}^{c \times t *0.5*\sum f_{k}}$, each electrode is regarded as one node in the EEG graph, and the learned dynamic temporal representations of electrodes are regarded as the node attributes.
 To learn more information on graph data, the adjacent relations among nodes are very important.
 To effectively define adjacent relations, several neuroscience findings are taken into consideration.

-Human brains have several functional regions which will be active during different cognition processes \cite{POWER2011665}.
-A well-known definition of functional regions is the frontal lobe, parietal lobe, temporal lobe, and occipital lobe \cite{7946165}.
-EEG is collected from the electrodes located on the surface of the brain, catching activities of different functional areas.
-They are placed according to the 10-20 system \cite{7946165}.
-Hence, we define the local graph based on the different functional areas on the brain according to the 10-20 system.
-The general local-global-graph definition, $\mathcal{G}_g$ is shown in Fig.~\ref{fig:LGG-graph-general}.
-LGG using the general local-global-graph definition is regarded as LGG-G and may be used for any BCI classifications.
-LGG-G is also used as a specific version of LGG for performance comparison.
+Firstly, we define a general local-global graph.
+Human brains have several functional regions which will be active during different cognitive processes \cite{POWER2011665}.
+EEG electrodes are placed on scalp surfaces according to the 10-20 system \cite{7946165} that groups channels according to the location on different functional areas of the brain.
+We define general local-global-graph, $\mathcal{G}_g$, based on the different functional areas of the brain according to the 10-20 system.
+It is shown in Fig.~\ref{fig:local_global_graphs} (a).
+LGGNet using the general local-global-graph definition is regarded as LGGNet-G and may be used for more generalized BCI classification tasks.